fatimaahmed14/js-functions-understanding/README.md

 const result = myFunction(5,5)
 ```
+///The input is still 5 for both num1 and 2 but there is no return before the command to add the 2 numbers together, so the expected answer would have been 10 however due to the lack of the recall command the answer will be undefined.
 ### Q3
 What is the value of `num` at the end of the program?
 Why?